knpuniversity/oauth/knpu/security.rst

 URL isn't actually sent when your browser requests a page.
 The JavaScript on your page can read this, but since it's not sent over the web, anyone listening between the user and the server won't be able to intercept it.
-That's not important with the code, because the man-in-the-middle would still need the client secret to do anything with it.
+That's not as important with the code, because the man-in-the-middle would still need the client secret to do anything with it.

-Like this illustrates, the biggest challenge with OAuth security is thinking about who else might be able to read your access tokens - whether it's some JavaScript on your page or someone reading the traffic between your user and your server.

 Https
 -----

-A big part of OAuth security is using https.
-Actually, the most important thing is that you always communicate with the OAuth API using ``http``.
-In fact, most OAuth servers *only* allow https.
+An important of OAuth security is using SSL.
+This means all requests to an OAuth server should be done using HTTPS.
 The reason is that the ``access_token``, is always sent in plain text.
 That's true when the OAuth server first gives us the access token and on *every single* API request we make back afterwards.
-If those requests aren't encrypted, you're asking for trouble.
+This makes using OAuth APIs much more convenient for us developers, but if those requests aren't encrypted, you're asking for trouble.

+In addition to calling the server using HTTPS, it is just as important that the call you make verifies the SSL certificate.
+Your http library will do this for you, but they also let you bypass SSL certificate verification.
+This is commonly done during development, or when you encounter an error along the lines of "Peer certificate cannot be authenticated with known CA certificates".
+It can be tempting to do this, but you must remember with OAuth to *always* verify SSL certificates.
+Turning off SSL Verification is the same as sending the access token unencrypted.
+If you're worried about this, just remember unless you manually turn this off, you will be okay.

-Interestingly, *your* site doesn't technically need to use https.
+Interestingly, *your* site doesn't technically need to use HTTPS.
 When the user is redirected back with the authorization code, it's ok if someone reads this, as long as your client secret stays very safe.

-Of course, there are a lot of other good reasons in general to use https, so don't let this be an excuse not to!
+However, any time you have a logged in user, it is important to have their session information sent over HTTPS.
+Otherwise, their session could be snatched by someone else on the same network!
+For this reason, and many other general security reasons, you should be sure to have your site on HTTPS as well.

 Authentication with OAuth
 -------------------------